sudhirupreti/mlx-monitoring/README.md

 https://github.com/MarcinZablocki/mlx_monitor/

 Dumping to csv file is still in the works after some changes to the code.
-Currently, its can only dump GPU stats.
+Currently, its can only dump GPU stats. pyrsmi works in certain cases (its broken), and might not work for other cases.
+Code has been changed to fall back to amd-smi if pyrsmi does not work.
+Ultimately, we want to get stats from pyrsmi (but it might take some time for it be more mature).

 Usage:
 ```bash